digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

 function, which is included in :doc:`Contingent Claims <../../concepts/contingent-claims>`.

-Compared to the bond above, where the passage of time results in a coupon payment being due, this option instrument requires a manual Election.
+Compared to the bond above, where the passage of time results in a coupon payment being due, this option instrument requires a manual *Election*.
 The holder of the instrument needs to choose whether or not to exercise the option.
 This is described in the next section.

+.. _election-based-lifecycling:

 Election based lifecycling of Contingent Claims based instruments
 =================================================================

-First, the an Election factory is created:
+First, an Election factory is created:

 .. literalinclude:: ../../src/test/daml/Daml/Finance/Instrument/Generic/Test/EuropeanOption.daml
   :language: daml